usnistgov/WIPP/README.md

 # WIPP deployment

-Infrastructure for a single-machine Kubernetes cluster.
+Infrastructure to deploy WIPP 3.0 on a single-machine Kubernetes cluster.
 However, this install can be the starting point for a creating a cluster of kubernetes nodes.

 **Disclaimer:** This installation is lacking security features and is not considered stable.
 Never, ever, use it in production!